zedd-1983/project_journal/Project_journal_zk.md

 from switching the RTOS task on and off.
 This was quite straight forward again using the MCUXpresso Config Tool.
 Currently the
 frequency is configured to 2000 Hz.
 I have realized that while trying to get the LCD working on Dev1 I have disabled certain
 functionality so had no chance to test the Dev2 while connected to Dev1.
 Instead, I have tried and succeeded in sending commands
 from my phone via Bluetooth to Dev2 with an appropriate results.

+#### 15/01/2020
+Still trying to get the lcd going.
+Following yet another website, trying to convert code written for different micro-controller
+to one that would work on mine.
+At some point I even had a cursor on my LCD but that was about everything.
+Might need to talk to
+somebody experienced about this.
+Still thinking which way to approach the project further.
+The BT I am using is unfortunately only one-to-one communication and I
+think that using a phone as additional connected device would be nice and effective, however this might mean reworking the project
+using different BT modules or entirely different technology.
+Not very keen on that.